-Spatial clustering deals with the unsupervised grouping of places into clusters and finds important applications in urban planning and marketing.
-Current spatial clustering models disregard information about the people who are related to the clustered places.
+Abstract-Spatial clustering deals with the unsupervised grouping of places into clusters and finds important applications in urban planning and marketing.
+Current spatial clustering models disregard information about the people and the time who and when are related to the clustered places.
 In this paper, we show how the density-based clustering paradigm can be extended to apply on places which are visited by users of a geo-social network.
-Our model considers both spatial information and the social relationships between users who visit the clustered places.
-After formally defining the model and the distance measure it relies on, we present efficient algorithms for its implementation, based on spatial indexing.
+Our model considers spatio-temporal information and the social relationships between users who visit the clustered places.
+After formally defining the model and the distance measure it relies on, we provide alternatives to our model and the distance measure.
 We evaluate the effectiveness of our model via a case study on real data; in addition, we design two quantitative measures, called social entropy and community score to evaluate the quality of the discovered clusters.
-The results show that geo-social clusters have special properties and cannot be found by applying simple spatial clustering approaches.
-The efficiency of our index-based implementation is also evaluated experimentally.
+The results show that temporal-geo-social clusters have special properties and cannot be found by applying simple spatial clustering approaches and other alternatives.